devnexus/devnexus-site/_speakers/tim-berglund.md

 lastName: Berglund
 fullName: Tim Berglund
-bio: Tim is a teacher, author, and technology leader with StarTree, where he serves as the Vice President of Developer Relations.
+bio: Tim is a teacher, author, and technology leader with StarTree, where he serves as the VP of Developer Relations, working with his team to make Apache Pinot and real-time analytics accessible to all developers.
 He is a regular speaker at conferences and a presence on YouTube explaining complex technology topics in an accessible way.
-He tweets as @tlberglund, blogs every few years at http://timberglund.com, and lives in Littleton, CO, USA.
-He has three grown children and two grandchildren, a fact about which he is rather excited.
+He tweets as @tlberglund.
+He lives with his wife and stepdaughter in Mountain View, CA, USA.
+He has three grown children and three grandchildren, with a fourth on the way.
 tagLine: VP DevRel, StarTree
 profilePicture: https://sessionize.com/image/1e67-400o400o1-VEdGihGqA8CnPxoQ9zDuP6.jpg
 sessions: